OCPI-Python/ocpi-pydantic/README.md

 # OCPI Pydantic

-Pydantic models for the [Open Charge Point Interface (OCPI)](https://evroaming.org/ocpi/), currently supporting version 2.2.1.
+Pydantic models for the [Open Charge Point Interface (OCPI)](https://evroaming.org/ocpi/), currently supporting OCPI 2.2.1.

 This library provides a set of Pydantic models to build OCPI applications in Python, ensuring data validation and type hints.